BasedLinux/bsd/doc/manual/source/release-notes/rl-1.11.md

   - Improved FreeBSD support.

-  - `nix-env -qa --xml --meta` now prints license information.
+  - `bsd-env -qa --xml --meta` now prints license information.

   - The maximum number of parallel TCP connections that the binary cache substituter will use has been decreased from 150 to 25.
 This should